 Scaling up these projects beyond single actors, single supply chains or single locations remains challenging.
 With large shifts predicted in the future suitability of key cultivation areas (Leemans & Solomon 1993; Elliott et al. 2013, Smith and Gregory 2013), it is critical that producers adopt production models that can increase resilience against climate change and provide better economic certainty to producers, while at the same time delivering environmental and social benefits that, to date, have not received appropriate levels of consideration.
-Sustainable models for commodity production that can generate positive risk return ratios compared to business-as-usual projects do exist (UNEP no year).
+Sustainable models for commodity production that can generate positive risk return ratios compared to business-as-usual projects do exist (UNEP).

 However, across the globe rates of adoption remain low (Tey et al. 2012, Mutyasira et al. 2018, Van Thanh & Yapwattanaphun 2015).
 In recent years, UNEP has undertaken analysis on the relationship between soft commodities and deforestation, including analysis into the business case for production models that promise both environmental and economic benefits in Vietnam and Costa Rica.
 Yet, in spite of both countries adopting policies promoting the adoption of sustainable agricultural practices that can improve livelihoods and reduce environmental degradation 1 , levels of uptake have remained limited.